 Set up an office space with phones, call sheets listing out the voters to call, and then the means to input the responses into a browser.
 This is a manual process and results in 10-15 calls per hour per volunteer typically.
 This can also be done virtually from volunteers’ own homes instead of from an office.
 Lists can be assigned virtually through Ecanvasser or CallHub.

 How to Implement it #2 - Cut List + P2P

 Here the list is assigned directly to the volunteer’s phone and they make the calls or texts from their own number.
 It is likely to be a smaller list than in the previous example as it will be from their own network or the local area.
 Information and responses are input into the call dashboard the same way.
 5-10 calls per hour is typical here as the personal nature of the interaction is naturally slower and allows for small talk to establish credibility and rapport.

-Finally, using autodialers that place the calls and then patching them through to volunteers when they connect, you can make your calling more efficient.
+Finally, using autodialers that place the calls and then patch them through to volunteers when they connect, you can make you're calling more efficient.
 It does require volunteers to be using call scripts usually but it can result in about 25 calls per hour per volunteer so is a good model for GOTV close to election time.